ncmoliver/customer_banking/README.md

 * Encapsulation: Classes allow you to hold attributes and methods in one single place.
 * Readability: Object oriented programming promotes code that is easier to read, follow, and understand.
 * Scalability: As the project grows, you can extend and modify classes without affecting the rerst of the code.
+## Learning Outcomes
+* Agile Pratices: The use of functions and classes during this assingment really brought together the true concept of how a Class actually operates.
+As I continously looked through the code I realized what was happening.
+The program incorporates Modularity, Reusability, and Encapsulation, which all promoote Agile Practices.
+Modularity in breaking the entire program down into smaller more manageable parts, through files organization, .
+Reusability show how large coding blocks can be replaced with functions which can be called at anytime.
+Encapsulation is being most challenging, intriuging, and powerful to me out of the three.
+For example, how classes hold both attributes and methods
 ## References
 [Xpert Leanring Assistant](https://bootcampspot.instructure.com/courses/6028/external_tools/313) - Used to debug code and navigate through challenge
-[ASCII Art Archive](https://www.asciiart.eu/) - Used to create program logo [Replit](https://ask.replit.com/t/clear-console-in-python/65265) - Referenced as a reminder to clear console
+[ASCII Art Archive](https://www.asciiart.eu/) - Used to create program logo
+[Replit](https://ask.replit.com/t/clear-console-in-python/65265) - Referenced as a reminder to clear console